WangJiuming/YOLOOP/readme.md

 The above example consists of seven columns.
 The first three columns indicate the x-coordiante of the loop and the following three columns indicate the y-coordinate.
 The last column shows the confidence level of the prediction.

-The current version of our code is for a demo to facilitate the review process.
-All source materials to develop our model will be released upon publication, including all the codes and data for training, evaluation and adaptive finetuning.
+Note: The current version of our code is for a demo to facilitate the review process.
+All source materials to develop our model will be released upon publication, including all the codes and data for pre-training, evaluation and adaptive fine-tuning.